Virtual Console: Library history

 Many save types supported by AGB_FIRM (many of them having been discovered in September 2017, after injection became convenient and accessible to most users of custom firmware) were not employed in the ten official GBA releases, but can be used by games unofficially "injected" into a GBA VC title.

 On February 1, 2012, Punch-Out!! the first non-ambassador NES game was released on the Virtual Console service.
 Since then, other NES games that were not part of the ambassador program were released including third party games by Capcom, Konami, and Tecmo such as; Mega Man, Castlevania, and Ninja Gaiden.
 Furthermore, two NES import titles were added in North American and Europe; Summer Carnival '92 Recca and The Mysterious Murasame Castle in both 2013 and 2014, respectively.
-As of January 2017, Game Boy Advance games have not been released to non-Ambassadors on the Nintendo 3DS.
+Game Boy Advance games were never released to non-Ambassadors on the Nintendo 3DS.

 TurboGrafx-16/PC Engine games were added to the service in Japan starting with Gradius and China Warrior on December 25, 2013, in Japan.
 R-Type and Alien Crush were later added a few months later in February, the following year.
-As of now, no new TG-16 games have been added to the Virtual Console service.
+No new TG-16 games were added to the Virtual Console service again afterward.

 On November 12, 2015, it was announced that during a Nintendo Direct that Pokémon Red, Pokémon Blue, and Pokémon Yellow would be released on the Virtual Console service on February 27, 2016, to celebrate the 20th anniversary of the series.
-The games will feature Local Play for trading Pokémon and battling, replacing the game link cable due to the Nintendo 3DS having wireless connections, but Game Boy Printer features in Pokémon Yellow, like other titles on the Virtual Console, will still not be usable on the Nintendo 3DS.
+The games featured Local Play for trading Pokémon and battling, replacing the game link cable due to the Nintendo 3DS having wireless connections, but Game Boy Printer features in Pokémon Yellow, like other titles on the Virtual Console, was not be usable on the Nintendo 3DS.

 On March 4, 2016, during a Nintendo Direct, Nintendo announced the addition of SNES games on Virtual Console for New Nintendo 3DS.
 Taking advantage of its upgraded hardware on the New 3DS, the games support "Perfect Pixel mode", which allows these games to be played at their original resolution and aspect ratio.
 SNES games are not supported on the original Nintendo 3DS models or Nintendo 2DS.